 If you answered YES to at least 3 of those questions, read on.

-Grooming can be so much more than cleaning your horse.
+Grooming is so much more than cleaning your horse.

 But many grooming experiences are pure torture.

-Remember, your horse’s skin is extremely sensitive.
+Remember, your horse’s skin is extremely sensitive and the interaction during grooming is more than just cleaning!
 Just play this through in your mind and see it from the horse’s perspective.

 Someone approaches you with a tool, intending to work it across your skin.